New research shows the added pressures of Pacific couples facing infertility.

 Sāmoan study participant Alani believed she was cursed because she and her partner had eloped without the family’s permission.

 “It is something that haunted me for years.
-It could be the reason why I haven’t been blessed with a child, it could even be a curse as a result of not getting their blessing and me running away and getting married.
+It could be the reason why I haven’t been blessed with a child.
+It could even be a curse as a result of not getting their blessing and me running away and getting married.

 “Although I gained their blessing later in life, I believe it was too late because I had already hurt them earlier.”